Columbia Student Health Insurance

 Late requests for waiving will be reviewed upon receipt of documentation of alternative and comparable coverage.
 Students must contact Insurance & Immunization Records at firstname.lastname@example.org within 30 days of gaining insurance and provide documentation of coverage enrollment.
 Documentation includes a front-and-back image of your insurance card, printed with your indentifying information.

 For more information please see our Important Waiver Information page for more information.

 Gold and Platinum Level Comparison:

 There are two levels of the Columbia Student Health Insurance Plan offered.
-Please see the Columbia University section of the Aetna Student Health website for a complete comparison of the plans, limitations, and policy exclusions of both plans.
+Please see the Teachers College specific Aetna Student Health webpage for a complete comparison of the plans, limitations, and policy exclusions for both levels of coverage.

 The Gold level of the Columbia Student Health Insurance Plan is designed to provide a level of coverage that is adequate for many people attending college or graduate programs.

-The Platinum level of the Columbia Plan includes all of the benefits provided by the Gold level of the Plan as well as more extensive benefits in certain areas, including enhanced benefits for prescription drugs, physical therapy and other health care services.
+The Platinum level of the Columbia Plan includes all of the benefits provided by the Gold level of the Plan ,as well as more extensive benefits in certain areas, including enhanced benefits for prescription drugs, hospitalization and surgery, physical therapy and other health care services.